Mahnoor2019/FemaleUniformDetectionSystem_FYP/README.md

 - Install some important packages used in the development of project i.e. keras, tensorflow, Sequential, Conv2D, MaxPooling2D, Flatten, Activation, Dropout, Dense.
 - Use custom dataset provided in repository place it on local storage on your system (Laptop or computer) with the same name as given in this project.

+### Add environment in PyCharm

+Go to PyCharm IDE
+- Create New project
+- Expand Project Interpreter option
+- Select Existing Interpreter
+- Click on three dots
+- Locate your_environment_name.

+(Also make this environment available for other projects that will be created in future, So select “Make available to all projects’ checkbox.)

+Download project from [Github Repository](https://github.com/Mahnoor2019/FemaleUniformDetectionSystem_FYP) and run in PyCharm IDE.

+## Guidelines

+Keep an eye on indentation that really matters in python for successful running of code.